 Our analysis shows that the predictability of a system described by linear stochastic dynamics is minimized when the stochastic forcing is uncorrelated in normal-mode space.
 However, some questions remain unanswered.
 For instance, what stochastic forcing produces maximum predictability, and when is this maximum predictability strictly larger than that given by normal-mode uncorrelated forcing?
 Such questions are difficult to answer generally because predictability is a nonlinear function of the stochastic forcing.
-We explore these issues in a simple 2-D linear stochastic system.
-The relevance of this type of simple model to real climate systems is discussed in Chang et al. (2002) where a 2-D stochastically driven damped inertial oscillator is used as a prototype coupled system to elucidate the importance of nonnormal growth in enhancing the predictability of climate systems.
+We explore these issues in a simple two-dimensional linear stochastic system.